Ongoing support

 More than maintenance

 The Radar watches the third-party services, APIs, and platforms your build relies on.
-When something changes — an outage, a deprecation, a breaking update — it’s surfaced with context about what it means for your system.
+When something changes — a deprecation, a breaking update, a platform shift — it's surfaced with context about what it means for your system.

 Useful communication

-You hear about what matters in the right way: service issues that affect your build are raised urgently, while upcoming changes and deprecations are gathered into regular updates.
+You hear about what matters in the right way: critical changes that affect your build are raised urgently, while upcoming deprecations and platform updates are gathered into regular digests.

 Human follow-through